All posts

 Tax Identification Number (TIN)Required for all Nigerian taxpayersObtain before filing

-The classification question: FIRS does not have a direct equivalent of the IRS's "disregarded entity" treatment for foreign LLCs.
-Whether a US LLC's income is treated as personal business income or as income of a foreign company depends on the specific facts — how the LLC is structured, whether it has employees, and how income flows to the Nigerian resident.
-Nigerian tax professionals with cross-border experience provide clarity on this classification for individual situations.
+The classification question: FIRS has no direct equivalent of the IRS "disregarded entity" concept.
+Whether your US LLC income counts as personal business income or income of a foreign company depends on the facts -- structure, employees, how money flows to you.
+A Nigerian tax professional with cross-border experience can sort this out for your specific situation.

 Capital importation certificate.
-When capital enters Nigeria from abroad, the receiving bank is required to issue a Certificate of Capital Importation (CCI) within 24 hours of receipt.
-The CCI protects the holder's right to repatriate the capital and any associated returns (profits, dividends) at the prevailing exchange rate.
-Nigerian founders who receive LLC distributions into their Nigerian domiciliary accounts need the CCI to protect their ability to convert and move funds in the future.
+When capital enters Nigeria from abroad, the receiving bank issues a Certificate of Capital Importation (CCI) within 24 hours.
+The CCI protects your right to repatriate the capital and any returns at the prevailing exchange rate.
+If you receive LLC distributions into a Nigerian domiciliary account, get the CCI -- it protects your ability to move funds later.

 Forex controls.
-The CBN maintains exchange rate controls through the official window (NAFEM — Nigerian Autonomous Foreign Exchange Market) and various administrative guidelines.
-The practical impact: converting USD to NGN at the official rate versus the parallel market rate creates a significant spread (the parallel market premium has ranged from 10-40% in 2025-2026).
-Founders who earn in USD and hold funds in a US account avoid this conversion penalty until they choose to repatriate.
+The CBN maintains exchange rate controls through the official NAFEM window.
+The practical impact: the spread between the official rate and the parallel market has ranged from 10-40% in 2025-2026.
+Founders who hold USD in a US account avoid this conversion penalty until they choose to repatriate.

 BDC and I&E window.
 The CBN has restructured forex access multiple times since 2023.
-As of March 2026, the NAFEM window serves as the primary forex market, with rates determined by willing buyer/willing seller.
-Bureau De Change (BDC) operators serve the retail market.
-The specific mechanism for converting USD LLC income to NGN depends on the amount, the bank, and the current CBN guidelines — these change frequently.
+As of March 2026, NAFEM is the primary forex market (willing buyer/willing seller).
+Bureau De Change operators serve retail.
+How you convert USD LLC income to NGN depends on the amount, the bank, and whatever the current CBN guidelines say -- and those change frequently.

-Every foreign-owned single-member LLC is required to file Form 5472 with a pro forma Form 1120 annually with the IRS.
-The penalty for non-filing is $25,000 per form, per year.
+Every foreign-owned single-member LLC files Form 5472 with a pro forma Form 1120 annually.
+Miss it and the IRS charges $25,000 per form, per year.

-What triggers filing: Any "reportable transaction" between the LLC and its foreign owner.
-This includes:
+What triggers filing: Any "reportable transaction" between the LLC and you.
+That includes:

 • Capital contributions (putting money into the LLC's bank account)

-• Any payment between the owner and the LLC
+• Any payment between you and the LLC

-If you funded your LLC's bank account — even with $100 — you had a reportable transaction.
+If you funded the LLC's bank account -- even $100 -- you had a reportable transaction.

-Filing deadline: April 15, with a 6-month extension available (to October 15).
-The form is filed with the IRS, not electronically — it is mailed to the IRS service center in Ogden, Utah.
+Filing deadline: April 15, with a 6-month extension to October 15.
+The form is paper-filed -- mailed to the IRS service center in Ogden, Utah.

-Nigeria's CAMA 2020 modernized Nigerian corporate law and introduced provisions relevant to Nigerians operating foreign entities.
-CAMA 2020 does not require registration of a foreign LLC with the CAC unless the LLC is carrying on business in Nigeria (Section 78).
+Nigeria's CAMA 2020 modernized corporate law.
+It does not require CAC registration of a foreign LLC unless that LLC is "carrying on business in Nigeria" (Section 78).

-When CAC registration of the foreign LLC is required: If the US LLC has a physical presence in Nigeria, employs Nigerian residents in Nigeria on behalf of the LLC, or derives income from activities physically conducted in Nigeria, the LLC may be considered to be "carrying on business in Nigeria" and could be required to register as an external company with the CAC.
+When CAC registration is required: The LLC has a physical office in Nigeria, employs people in Nigeria on its behalf, or derives income from activities physically conducted in Nigeria.

-When CAC registration is not required: If the Nigerian founder operates the US LLC remotely — selling digital products or services to international customers from Nigeria without the LLC having a Nigerian office, Nigerian employees, or Nigerian customers — the LLC is not carrying on business in Nigeria.
-The founder's personal presence in Nigeria does not, by itself, trigger CAC registration of the foreign entity.
+When it is not: You operate the US LLC remotely from Nigeria, sell digital products to international customers, and the LLC has no Nigerian office, employees, or customers.
+Your personal presence in Nigeria does not, by itself, trigger CAC registration of the foreign entity.

 The distinction between "a Nigerian person operating a foreign entity" and "a foreign entity carrying on business in Nigeria" is the key classification under CAMA 2020.
 The first does not require CAC registration.
 The second does.